Search the Oregon Country Fair

 Wordcrafters

-This collaborative project with Elmira High School will engage all 9th and 12th graders in creative writing residencies focusing on spoken word performance.
-Teachers welcome Wordcrafters’ residencies for their ability to engage students and enlarge their writing experience and skills – skills that help build school success.
+This collaborative project with Elmira High School will engage all 9th and 12th graders in creative writing residencies focusing on spoken word.
+Educators welcome Wordcrafters’ residencies for their proven ability to engage students and enlarge their writing experience and skills, which helps build school success.

 The annual Leslie Scott Imagine Grant Award is given to the funded project that best represents former OCF General Manager Leslie Scott’s contributions to the Fair, which include providing opportunities for youth, reaching out to our neighbors, and nurturing creativity.
-This year’s awardee is Lane Arts Council.
+This year’s awardee is Elmira Elementary School.

-The Fair also makes grants to social service agencies and nonprofit organizations in Oregon through both the Jill Heiman Vision Fund and the Board of Directors’ Donations Fund.
-To date, the Fair’s total philanthropic giving exceeds $1.5 million dollars.
+The Fair also supports community-based non-profit organizations through both the Jill Heiman Vision Fund and Board Donation Grants.
+To date, the Fair’s total philanthropic giving total is approximately $2 million.

 Philanthropy was the catalyst that began the Oregon Country Fair, has been essential to developing its long-lived success, and will provide opportunities that further its mission into the future.